 Seasonal allergies are very common in dogs and typically manifest with a variety of itchy skin symptoms.
 In severe cases, excessive scratching causes hair loss, reddening of the skin, skin damage, and skin infections.
 These dogs are uncomfortable and require prompt veterinary attention, but are not expected to experience life-threatening symptoms.

-Removing the allergen from the environment results in complete resolution of symptoms, but this is only practical for dogs who are allergic to an easily-removed allergen like flea saliva.
+Removing the allergen from the environment results in complete resolution of symptoms, but this is only practical for dogs who are allergic to an easily removed allergen like flea saliva.
 The prognosis for seasonal allergies is usually good with aggressive, ongoing treatment.
 Since allergies cannot be cured, symptoms are expected to return whenever the dog is exposed to their specific allergens if they are not on medication.

 The most common symptom of seasonal allergies is severe itch (pruritus).
 The most common itchy areas are the armpits, groin, muzzle, and paws.
-Symptoms of itchiness in dogs include:

-The dog’s history and physical exam are often adequate to suggest seasonal allergies.
+Medical history and physical exam are often adequate to suggest seasonal allergies.